andreaproto/andreaproto/README.md

 👋 Hi, I’m @andreaproto.
 Here I learn and teach technology.

-On this earth we share knowledge.
+On this earth we share knowledge:cupid:.

 I have a lot of fun with in IHC.
-In the construction of Figma projects.
+In the construction of Figma projects:exclamation:.

-I also navigate in the area of ​​programming, analysis and the software development process.
+:raising_hand: I also navigate in the area of ​​programming, analysis and the software development process.

-Passionate about relational databases.
+:heartpulse: Passionate about relational databases.

 <!---
 andreaproto/andreaproto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.